peppersec/thunder_bridge/README.md

-# TokenBridge

-The TokenBridge is deployed on specified validator nodes (only nodes whose private keys correspond to addresses specified in the smart contracts) in the network.
-It connects to two chains via a Remote Procedure Call (RPC) and is responsible for:
-- listening to events related to bridge contracts
-- sending transactions to authorize asset transfers

 ## General Bridge Overview

 The Bridge allows users to transfer assets between two chains in the Ethereum ecosystem.
 This is a customized version of [POA network Bridge](https://github.com/poanetwork/tokenbridge).